Skip to main content

 public string Description { get; set; } = string.Empty;

-Configures a property as part of a Global Secondary Index:
+Configures a property as the partition key for a Global Secondary Index:

 // Partition key for the GSI